GiuliaMantoan/GMantoan/content/publication/paper-2/index.md

 #publication: In *Source Themes Conference*
 #publication_short: In *STC*

-abstract: Central Banks regularly publish fancharts of macroeconomic variables, communicating forecasts for several horizons.
+abstract: "Central Banks regularly publish fancharts of macroeconomic variables, communicating forecasts for several horizons.
 Although fancharts contains three types of
 information: point forecasts (the path), likelihood of the path (bands around it), and variable's dynamics across horizons; the latter is neglected by existing absolute evaluation